cibseven-community-hub/cibseven-process-test-coverage/docs/getting-started.md

 ```
 ### JUnit5

-Use the **ProcessEngineCoverageExtension** as your process engine JUnit extension (available for Platform 7 and Platform 8)
+Use the **ProcessEngineCoverageExtension** as your process engine JUnit extension

 Either use `@ExtendWith`